ddvk/remarkable-hacks/README.md

 # Binary patches for the rM
-This are features that I find useful/wanted for me.
+Those are features that I find useful/wanted for me to have.
 If someone else would like to try them, they are welcome.

 ## Disclaimer
 *The files are offered without any warranty and you will be violating the reMarkable SA EULA by using them.
 There may be bugs, you may loose data, etc.*

-*The only guarantee is that there is no code with ill intent included*
+*The only guarantee is, that there is no ill intened code*

 ## Changes patch_01